 Video design for the Shotgun Players, Berkeley, spring 2011 season premiere of Care of Trees by Elizabeth Spreen, dir.
 Susannah Martin.

 Video and media design, and video installation for ODC Dance’s Architecture of Light for the opening of ODC Theater, San Francisco.
 Choreographer Brenda Way, ODC Dance Company, Lighting/visual design Elaine Buckholtz.
 Sept/Oct 2010.

 Live media programming and video design for composer Pamela Z’s Baggage Allowance at Z-Space, SF May 2010 and The Kitchen, NYC, Sept.
 2010.

-Collaboration with director Sara Kraft.
-Performer and visual design: Video and media design, programming, cinematography.
+Video and media design, programming, cinematography and live effects in collaboration with director Sara Kraft.
 Premiere: Yerba Buena Center For the Arts, SF March 2010.
 HyperReal is a mesmerizing fusion of text, song, sound, movement and live interactive video to examine the complex feedback loop between technology, the body and the mind.

 Showings include: 2011 Connect Festival, Malmo Sweden (performed live by Keynote +); 2008 LA Freewaves “Hollywould” Festival; 2006 BMIC Cutting Edge Festival, London (premiere); 2007 BMIC Cutting Edge tour (UK); 2007 Herbst Hall (Zellerbach Lunchtime series), UC Berkeley; Center for New Music and Audio Technology, Berkeley; Parkway Theater, El Cerrito; Oxford University, UK; Corsham Music festival, Corsham UK; OPEN cinema festival, St. Petersburg; St. Petersburg European University; 2007 MilkBar Film Festival, CounterPULSE, San Francisco with pianist Myra Melford.